ScaleChain/distai/README.md

 3) M2: Release the second version with AI integrated.

 The second version integrates AI into blockchain.
-Like you run Dapps on Ethereum blockchain, you will be able to run AI apps on dist.ai blockchain such as speech recognition, object identification, image transcription, question answering, etc.
+Like you run DApps on Ethereum blockchain, you will be able to run AI apps on dist.ai blockchain such as speech recognition, object identification, image transcription, question answering, etc.

 4) Publish a technical whitepaper.